roovo/obsidian-card-board/README.md

 ```

 ## Date boards
-You will get the best out of these if you are using the (Core) Daily Notes
+You will get the best out of these if you are using the (core) Daily Notes
-or the (Community) Periodic Notes plugins, as any tasks you place on a daily
+or the (community) Periodic Notes plugins, as any tasks you place on a daily
 note will be assigned to the day of the note.

 You can also assign a date to any task using the format: